GateNLP/gateplugin-CorpusStats/index.md

 The CorpusStats plugin for the GATE NLP framework can be used to calculate statistics for terms and term pairs over a corpus.

+(The source code of this plugin is [available on GiHub](https://github.com/johann-petrak/gateplugin-CorpusStats))

 For individual terms it can calculate:
 * Term frequency (tf), weighted and normalized term frequency
 * document frequency and derived measures